-There will always be some kind of stressor to deal with, even after we find a vaccine for COVID-19.
+There will always be some kind of stressor to deal with, even after finding a vaccine for COVID-19.
 But you can handle it.
 You’ve made it this far, and that’s a huge accomplishment.

 If you’re looking for a college that understands and cares about its students, consider North Central College.
 With more than 65 programs and a top 10 ranking among America’s best colleges in the Midwest (according to US News & World Report), it’s a great place to learn how to exceed your personal best.